Harlem - The Backlash Begins

 By 1964 Harlem was 95 percent black, 230,000 people jammed into only 3½ square miles.
 Most of the businesses were mom and pop stores, holdovers from the Jewish days ions ago.
 They were still owned by whites who had long since moved their residence elsewhere.
 Fewer than 20 percent of Harlem’s stores were black owned, so the majority of the money that was spent in the neighborhood left to the suburbs each night.
 The result-a perpetual decline in the state of the community.

-The 5 percent white that had remained behind, mostly Jewish shopkeepers, were now in the eye of the black storm and would soon wish they had left with the rest.
+The five percent white that had remained behind, mostly Jewish shopkeepers, were now in the eye of the black storm and would soon wish they had left with the rest.
 This would be a reoccurring theme in many future ghetto eruptions.

 The anti-white animosity that saturated Harlem was quickly reaching lethal levels.
 Whites were regularly being taunted with racial invective.
 The “Blue-eyed devil” was a marked man in Harlem.
 After dark his presence was an invitation to assault.
 Black and white policemen strongly advised whites to “take it back downtown.”
 Black gangs which were formerly enemies now teamed up to “get whitey.”
 Vulnerable whites were slashed, beaten and sometimes killed by black toughs out for revenge.

-Most of the white merchants have owned stores in Harlem for 30 or 40 years. they have seen
+Most of the white merchants have owned stores in Harlem for 30 or 40 years.
+They have seen

 Harlem's rage against "Whitey" takes many forms.
 It can be expressed in the frustration-choked stammering of the functional illiterate or in the cool, articulated scorn of the well-to-do.
 But it is constantly there, hanging in the Harlem air, so palpable one can almost stroke it.
 On 125th Street, white store keepers who used to keep their shops open till 9 p.m. now pull the steel shutters down at 6 and high tail it out of Harlem before dusk.
 The carloads of whites who used to make nocturnal forays up to Lenox Avenue for laughs & love have disappeared, never to return.